 Altitude sickness can affect anyone, but some factors put you more at risk.
 These factors include:

 - What elevation you live at normally vs. how high you venture to.
-If you normally live at lower elevation, such as New York City with an elevation of 33 feet, you’re more likely to feel the effects of higher elevation once there.
+If you normally live at lower elevations, such as New York City with an elevation of 33 feet, you’re more likely to feel the effects of higher elevations once there.

 - How quickly you move to higher elevation.
-Moving from a lower elevation level to an abrupt change to higher elevation — such as flying from low elevation to higher — seems to have more of an effect.
-Flying causes a sudden shift in elevation that makes it harder for your body to adjust, compared to driving, which provides a more gradual incline.
+An abrupt change to a higher elevation — such as flying from low elevation to higher — seems to have more of an effect.
+Flying causes a sudden shift in elevation that makes it harder for your body to adjust.
+(Driving provides a more gradual change.)

 - Your age.
 Young people are more likely to experience altitude sickness.
 Likewise, older people experience more severe symptoms.
 But, Dr. Choi clarifies: “Older people experience more severe symptoms, not so much because of their age, but because they have more frequent chronic medical problems and may not adapt to this elevation as well as someone younger,” he says.

 “When your body is in this stressful situation with low-oxygen and low-pressure, you have to adapt to it,” says Dr. Choi.
 “If you’re unable to adapt to a higher elevation, it can cause swelling in different organs.
 The ones that we worry about the most experience swelling in the brain or lungs.”

 Surprisingly having certain underlying health conditions, such as diabetes or asthma doesn’t automatically make you more likely to have issues at higher altitudes.

 If you head to the mountains and do feel the effects of the altitude, chances are likely your symptoms will be mild.
 Watch for these mild symptoms:

 - Shortness of breath.